Alamantus/FeatherWiki/README.md

 - `npm run build:html` to build the Finch & Sparrow versions
 - `npm run build:md` to build the Chickadee & Hummingbird versions

+To test a build, you can use `npm test` to build all versions and serve Tern on a local server.
+You can choose a specific build version to test by specifying the build name like `npm test -- Swallow`.
+The test script will allow server-focused versions of Feather Wiki to use the "Save Wiki to Server" button—the output gets saved to `develop/put-save.html` if you need to check it.

 ### Details

 Feather Wiki uses [Choo](https://choo.io) as its base JavaScript framework, a subset of [JSON-Compress](https://github.com/Alamantus/JSON-Compress) for